TGS

 Boundary commission for england publishes initial proposals for new parliamentary constituency boundaries

-seen at 06:53, 14 September in National College For School Leadership News - national.
+seen at 06:54, 14 September in Acas News - national (Our copy).

 The independent Boundary Commission for England (BCE) today launches a 12-week consultation on its initial proposals for new Parliamentary constituency boundaries in England.